h3ndrk/incremental-backup/README.md

 This program tries to be very efficient.
 That's why the program is fast and uses a tiny amount of memory.
 In addition it supports incremental backups as a core feature.
 On the other hand the efficiency does not mean that it has less features.
 The user is able to use a bunch of features like several mainly used compression algorithms.
 These characteristics make this backup program an individual program with features that other programs do not have.

+## Installation

+1. Install all libraries for the program (POSIX, libarchive)
+2. Go into the directory of the program (where `Makefile` is stored): `cd path/to/the/program`
+3. Compile the program: `make`
+4. The program is located in `bin/backup`

+For a full list of options try:

+    bin/backup --help

 ## Used libraries

 * POSIX for recursive directory walking